 I look at enterprise data governance as the whole feature set of how you want to do things like metadata management, data quality management, data lineage and data security.
 Poor data quality can cost us both money and process efficiency.
 For example, if you're buying data from the same data source across multiple organizations, each of these organizations have their own internal metrics of how they purchase your own data sources.
 There's a possibility that we possibly come by these data sources from the same entity, meaning we would be paying for the same data sources multiple times when we should be looking at consolidating these licenses into one.
 When we want to calculate the financials across them, we want to make sure we tie together the problem.
 If there is no parent ID that ties them together, we have come up with systems to merge these datasets across multiple different platforms.
 As we progress, these kind of data sources keep increasing over a period of time and become a challenge when we want to bring them together.
 You have to guide information management decision-making to ensure information is consistently defined well, understood and trusted.
 This will improve the consistency of progress across the organization and ensure regulatory compliance to limit data risk.

-See talks like this in person at our next Data Science Salon: APPLYING AI & MACHINE LEARNING TO FINANCE, HEALTHCARE & TECHNOLOGY, in Miami.
+See talks like this in person at our next Data Science Salon: Applying AI and Machine Learning to Finance, Healthcare and Hospitality, in Miami.

 The key thing to understand when bringing efficiency into the board is that the way you access the data it can cause a lot of problems.
 We don't have one single way of accessing the data, so we access the data through multiple channels using multiple of different methods.
 Each of these methods bring their own challenges if you don't have a consistent pattern.
 From a GPD perspective, if you have a lot of GDP, then your organization is probably not impacted by what is happening with GDPR, for example.
 GDPR is a European law that's come out and it's been in effect since May 2018.
 If you're not in compliance, your organization will get hit with a 2 percent or 4 percent deduction of revenue.
 Google was hit with two and half billion dollars recently and continues to look at hitting more and more fines, just because of non-compliance.
 If you don't get rid of continuous information within a seven day period, you could be hit with a possible fine.
 Because of this, people are scrambling to make sure they're in compliance.